Stan Kroenke: Real estate

 Kroenke married Ann Walton, a Walmart heiress, in 1974.
-He founded the Kroenke Group in 1983, a real estate development firm that has built shopping centers and apartment buildings.
-He has developed many of his plazas near Walmart stores.
+In 1983, he founded the Kroenke Group, a real estate development firm which has built shopping centers and apartment buildings and has developed many of his plazas near Walmart stores.

-He is also the chairman of THF Realty, an independent real estate development company that specializes in suburban development.
-He founded this corporation in St. Louis, Missouri, in 1991.
+Kroenke is also the chairman of THF Realty, a real estate development company specializeing in suburban development.
+He founded it in St. Louis, Missouri, in 1991.
 In 2016, THF's portfolio was valued at more than $2 billion, including more than 100 projects totaling 20 million square feet, primarily in retail shopping centers.

-Kroenke was already wealthy in his own right, but became even more so when Ann inherited a stake in Walmart upon the death of her father, Walmart cofounder Bud Walton, in 1995.
+Kroenke was already wealthy in his own right, but became even more so when Ann inherited a major stake in Walmart upon the death of her father, Walmart cofounder Bud Walton, in 1995.

+Kroenke is a major owner of working ranches, owning a total of 848,631 acres in 2015 when The Land Report magazine ranked him as the United States' ninth-largest landowner.
+In 2016, he acquired the Waggoner Ranch in Texas, the largest ranch within one fenceline.
+As of 2026, Kroenke is the largest private landowner in the U.S., owning over 2.7 million acres across the American West and Canada.

 Other ventures

-In 2006, Kroenke, in partnership with the money manager Charles Banks, acquired Screaming Eagle, a winery in Napa Valley.
-In April 2009, Banks stated he was no longer personally involved with Screaming Eagle.
+In 2006, Kroenke in partnership with the money manager Charles Banks, acquired Screaming Eagle, a winery in Napa Valley.
+In 2009, Banks said he was no longer involved with Screaming Eagle.

-Kroenke is a major owner of working ranches, owning a total of 848,631 acres.
-The Land Report magazine ranked him as the United States' ninth-largest landowner in 2015.
-Among notable purchases is his February 2016 acquisition of the famous Waggoner Ranch in Texas, the largest ranch within one fenceline.
-After this buy Kroenke kicked the people who lived on the land, a lot of them elders, out of their homes without compensation.
-In response to this one of the elders being evicted committed suicide.
-In his suicide note he blames Kroenke.
-The letter starts as follows: “Stan you took my home.”

-In August 2017, he came under fire for launching a British outdoor sports television channel that will show regular hunting programmes that includes killing elephants, lions, and other vulnerable African species.
+In 2017, Kroenke came under fire for launching a British outdoor sports television channel that shows hunting programs that include killing elephants, lions, and other vulnerable African species.

 Professional sports

 Kroenke Sports and Entertainment

-Founded in 1999, Kroenke Sports & Entertainment owns Ball Arena in Denver, home of the Nuggets, Avalanche and Mammoth, and co-owns Dick's Sporting Goods Park in Commerce City, home of the Rapids.
+Founded in 1999, Kroenke Sports & Entertainment owns Ball Arena in Denver, home of the Nuggets, Avalanche, and Mammoth, and co-owns Dick's Sporting Goods Park in Commerce City, home of the Rapids.
 Both venues were built by his development company.
-In 2004, Kroenke launched his own competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain), Altitude, a new regional sports network which became the official broadcaster for both of Kroenke's teams on launch.
-Kroenke also established TicketHorse, a ticket company that provides in-house sales for all of his teams.
+In 2004, Kroenke launched a competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain), Altitude, a regional sports network that became the official broadcaster for both of Kroenke's teams on launch.
+Kroenke also established TicketHorse, a ticket company that provides in-house sales for all his teams.